 (d) A rigid structure to mount all the mandatory subsystems.
 The structure shall be capable of absorbing the forces and torque generated by the brake under testing;

-(e) Sensors and devices to collect data and monitor the operation of the test system
+(e) Sensors and devices to collect data and monitor the operation of the test system;

 Integral to the test system is the automation, controls, and data acquisition system (Figure 7.2. ‒ S2).
 It continuously controls the rotational speed of the motor as well as the operation and the interactions between the different systems (Figure 7.2. ‒ S3, S4, S5).
-Subsystems S3, S4, and S5 are described in detail in paragraphs 7.2., 7.4.-7.5., and 9.1.-9.2., respectively.
+Subsystems S3, S4, and S5 are described in detail in paragraphs 7.2., 7.4.-7.5., and 12.1.-12.2., respectively.
 The different elements and subsystems in Figure 7.2. are indicative; therefore, exact conformance with the figure is not mandatory.

-The automation, control, and data acquisition system perform all the functions that enable the brake emissions test.
+The automation, control, and data acquisition system performs all the functions that enable the brake emissions test.
 It accelerates the brake during acceleration events, maintains constant speed during cruise events, and modulates the frictional torque during deceleration events to reduce the kinetic energy of the rotating masses.
-Additionally, the automation, controls, and data acquisition system provide an interface to the operator, stores the data from the test, and handles the interfaces with other systems in the testing facility.
+Additionally, the automation, control, and data acquisition system provide an interface to the operator, stores the data from the test, and handles the interfaces with other systems in the testing facility.
 The automation system shall be capable of using active torque control on the electric motor to increase or decrease the total effective test inertia during deceleration events.
 The electric motor shall also be capable of absorbing part of the kinetic energy equivalent to the road loads and the non-friction braking from the vehicle’s powertrain.
 The software that operates the test system shall be capable of performing at least the following functions:

 (f) Execute the driving cycle automatically by operating all the closed-loop processes (mainly for brake controls, cooling air handling, and emissions measurements instruments);

-(g) Continuously sample and record data from all relevant sensors to generate the outputs defined in 13. of this UN GTR;
+(g) Continuously sample and record data from all relevant sensors to generate the outputs defined in paragraph 13. of this UN GTR;

 (h) Monitor signals, messages, alarms, or emergency stops from the operator and the different systems connected to the test system.